zooniverse/Panoptes-Front-End/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Does it work on mobile?
 - [ ] Can you `npm ci` and app works as expected?
 - [ ] If the component is in coffeescript, is it converted to ES6?
 Is it free of eslint errors?
 Is the conversion its own commit?
-- [ ] Are the tests passing locally and on Travis?
+- [ ] Are the tests passing locally and on GitHub Actions?

 # Optional